 Use of Folders

 The use of folders is new in the iPod Touch, but Android has offered them from the start, thus giving them a head start in this method of organizing your files on portable devices.
-Many people have no need for folders in their smartphone, but if this is an important feature for you, then Android wins hands down.
+Many people do not need folders on their smartphone, but if this is an essential feature for you, then Android wins hands down.

 Without a doubt, the Android OS beats the iPhone iOS hands down!
 This is not because of any technical difference between the operating systems, but simply because Android is open source.
 Even though it is owned by Google, the software is open for developers to use to generate apps.
 You will find an app for just about anything that is compatible with the Android OS, while iPhone OS apps must be approved by Apple.